img

 Author: Site Editor

-Unlike globe valves that force the fluid to change direction, this type of valve keeps the flow straight.
-This means low fluid resistance and minimal pressure drop.
+Unlike globe valves that force the fluid to change direction, this design keeps the flow straight.
+That means low fluid resistance and minimal pressure drop.
 The sealing surface is also less exposed to scouring and erosion.
-For applications where pressure drop matters – long pipelines, pumping stations – this design is often the best choice.
+For applications where pressure drop matters – long pipelines, pumping stations, or gravity flow lines – this type is often the best choice.

 Rising Stem vs. Non‑Rising Stem – Two Common Designs